Shangri-La Dialogue summit in Singapore canceled due to pandemic

 SINGAPORE (Reuters) - The Shangri-La Dialogue Asian security summit that was due to be held in Singapore next month has been canceled, the organisers said on Thursday, citing the impact of the COVID-19 pandemic, including on the host country.

-This year’s event, which is arranged by the International Institute for Strategic Studies (IISS), had been scheduled to take place from June 4–5.
+This year’s event, which is arranged by the International Institute for Strategic Studies (IISS), was scheduled to take place from June 4–5.

-The event has typically attracted top level military officials, diplomats and weapons makers from around the globe since its launch in 2002.
+The forum has typically attracted top level military officials, diplomats and weapons makers from around the globe since its launch in 2002.

 The global COVID-19 situation has recently deteriorated, with the rise of infectious new virus variants, IISS said.

-“In Singapore there has been a rise in local cases, the introduction of new restrictions, and the prospect of further tightening cannot be ruled out, all of which creates uncertainty,” it said.
+“In Singapore there has been a rise in local cases, recently introduced new restrictions, and the prospect of further tightening cannot be ruled out – all of which creates uncertainty,” it said.

 “Taken together these various factors mean that holding an in-person Shangri-La Dialogue this year has become unviable.”